renanpupin/react-native-touchid/README.md

 async hasFingerprintSensor()

 /**
+ * Must 'setFingerprintStatusCallback' or will not work properly in Android.
  * This function detect if the current device can valid the input finger print.
  * Must be aware the many possible results of the process to identify the finger print.
  * See {AuthenticationError}